 Can you tour The Ringling mansion?

 There are tours available inside the Mansion.
 However, public tours are only for the downstairs portion.
-If you want to tour upstairs, you must book a particular time in advance.
+If you want to tour upstairs, a new tour allows you to tour all five floors.
+This small group tour is offered at select times on Tuesdays and Thursdays.

 How long does it take to tour the Ca’ d’Zan?

-The tour of Ca’ d’Zan takes around 45 minutes to complete because you can only tour the first floor.
+The tour of Ca’ d’Zan’s downstairs takes around 45 minutes to complete.

 Is The Ringling Brothers Museum still open?